French Guiana travel destination

 Is it safe to travel to French Guiana?

-Do I need a visa for French Guiana?
+Do I need a Yellow Fever vaccination?

-What language is spoken in French Guiana?
+Is English widely spoken in French Guiana?

 Ready for French Guiana?